timothyas/xesn/paper.md

 it is mostly constant on a GPU.
 For this problem, it becomes advantageous to use GPUs once the reservoir size is approximately $N_r=8,000$ or greater.
-Notably, we achieve a speedup factor of 2.5-3 for the large reservoir case ($N_r=16,000$), when comparing GPU to CPU walltime.
 In both the CPU and GPU tests, memory scales quadratically with reservoir size, although the increasing memory usage with reservoir size is more dramatic on the CPU than GPU.